alphagov/govwifi-tech-docs/source/documentation/phase5.md

 ## Viewing logs

-TBC
+Planned features for the [GovWifi admin platform](https://admin-platform.wifi.service.gov.uk/users/sign_up) will display your organisation's usage of GovWifi.

+In the meantime, if you need logs/information to diagnose a problem, contact us at [govwifi-support@digital.cabinet-office.gov.uk](govwifi-support@digital.cabinet-office.gov.uk).

 **Site configuration information**

-You can view your site configuration information in [GovWifi Admin](https://admin-platform.wifi.service.gov.uk/) TBC
+You can view and update your GovWifi configuration in the [GovWifi admin platform](https://admin-platform.wifi.service.gov.uk/)

 **Log traffic, detect malware and block users**